Female Age and Fertility

 The uterus /womb has a cavity, the endometrium is the lining covering the cavity inside the womb.
 Part of this lining is shed every month and the results in a menstrual period.
 When this lining grows outside the uterus, we call it endometriosis.
 Endometriosis is possibily caused by menstrual bleeding flows backwards through the fallopian tubes and grows outside the uterus.
 Endometriosis can block the fallopian tubes and prevent the sperm from reaching and fertilizing the egg.
 Painful intercourse and painful heavy menstrual periods may be symptoms of endometriosis.
 A surgical procedure called a laparoscopy can confirm the diagnosis of endometriosis.

 The fallopian tubes connect the ovaries to the uterus.
 One egg cell each month is released from the ovaries, floats down the fallopian tubes, and into the uterus.
 Tubal infertility refers to cases where fertility problems are due to issues related to the fallopian tubes.
-Tubal infertility accounts for about 20-25% of all cases of infertility.
-It includes cases of completely blocked fallopian tubes, either one blocked tube , no blockage but tubal scarring or other damage.
+Tubal infertility is found in certain cases of infertility.
+It includes cases of completely blocked fallopian tubes, either one blocked tube, no blockage but tubal scarring or other damage.
 Tubal infertility is usually caused by pelvic infection, such as pelvic inflammatory disease (PID), or endometriosis, or scar tissue that forms after pelvic surgery.

 Uterine Polyps, Uterine Fibroids, Intrauterine Adhesions (scar tissue within the uterine cavity), Congenital Uterine Malformations, these are problems of the uterus and uterine lining can cause or contribute to reproductive problems such as infertility or recurrent miscarriage.